staid03/Simple_Internet_Connection_Status_Check/README.md

 be doing and writing and rewriting to RAM is the best solution.

-I looked into other solutions that others had provided but I there were different reasons for continuing with my use-case
+I looked into other solutions that others had provided but there were different reasons for continuing with my use-case.
-- mostly due to it fitting better.
+Mostly due to it fitting better.

 I decided on the freeware from Radeon AMD found here: http://www.radeonramdisk.com/software_4.0.php

-It is no longer supported but it will suit me ok.
+The Radeon AMD RAMDisk is no longer supported but it will suit me ok.
 It is not for commercial use, I believe.